Mechanical Engineering Minor

 Notes about this minor:

-The program code for Mechanical Engineering Minor is MECE-MN.
+The plan code for Mechanical Engineering Minor is MECE-MN.

 This course examines classical Newtonian mechanics from a calculus-based fundamental perspective with close coupling to integrated laboratory experiences.
 Topics include kinematics; Newton's laws of motion; work-energy theorem, and power; systems of particles and linear momentum; circular motion and rotation; mechanical waves, and oscillations and gravitation within the context of mechanical engineering, using mechanical engineering conventions and nomenclature.
-Each topic is reviewed in lecture, and then thoroughly studied in multiple accompanying laboratory sessions.
+Each topic is reviewed in lecture, and then thoroughly studied in an accompanying laboratory session.
 Students conduct experiments using modern data acquisition technology; and analyze, interpret, and present the results using modern computer software.
+(Prerequisite: This class is restricted to MECE-BS or ENGRX-UND or MECEDU-BS students.
+Co-requisites: MATH-171 or MATH-181 or MATH-181A or MATH-172 or equivalent course.)
+Lec/Lab 5 (Fall, Spring).

 University Physics I: AP-C Mechanics